 - Causes difficulty in delivering a backhand stroke

 - Needs players with prowess in foot control

-Chinese Penhold: most widely used and extremely popular amongst players in the Asian world.
-The racket is held by players with the blade facing down, with players almost always standing closer to the table than those who use other styles.
+most widely used and extremely popular amongst players in the Asian world.
+Players hold the racket with the blade facing down, with players almost always standing closer to the table than those who use other styles.